nicosResearchAndDevelopment/fua/core/README.md

 ## timestamp

-Property for arbitrary use to express a given timestamp in `xsd:TimeStamp'.
+Property for arbitrary use to express a given timestamp in `xsd:DatetimeStamp'.

 ---